GEM-benchmark/GEM-metrics/README.md

 ./run_metrics.py [-r references.json] outputs.json
 ```

+Use `./run_metrics.py -h` to see all available options.

 By default, the “heavy” metrics (BERTScore and BLEURT) aren't computed.
 Use `--heavy-metrics` to compute them.